openstack-archive/murano/doc/source/draft/appdev-guide/muranopackages/dynamic_ui.rst

 * *password* - text field with validation for strong password, rendered as two masked text inputs (second one is for password confirmation)
-* *clusterip* - specific text field, used for entering cluster IP address (validations for valid IP address syntax and for that IP to belong to a fixed subnet)
+* *clusterip* - specific text field, used for entering cluster IP address (validation for valid IP address syntax)
 * *databaselist* - specific field, a list of databases (comma-separated list of databases' names, where each name has the following syntax first symbol should be latin letter or underscore; subsequent symbols can be latin